-Endodontics is a branch of dentistry that focuses on the pulp, tissues and roots of the teeth.
+Endodontics is a discipline of dentistry that focuses on the pulp, tissues and roots of the teeth.
 The pulp of the tooth can be affected with infections from various bacteria that need to be treated quickly.
 These infections cause pain and damage to not only the infected tooth but also neighboring teeth and/or jaw.

 Call us to make